-Local news has been guilty of this as long as I can remember.
+Local news has been guilty of this for as long as I can remember.

-Severe weather alerts forever, roads are virtually impassable, you better hope you have sled dogs.
-You might as well just stay home and watch your local news all day for the latest so we can sell more ads.
+Severe weather alert, the roads are virtually impassable, stock up now, you might as well just stay home and watch your local news all day for the latest so we can sell more ads.

 I get it to an extent.
 Your local news is a business just the same as a company making hand soap.
-They are both working to make a profit, to stay open, to pay their people, to pursue the American Dream.
+They are both working to make a profit, to stay open, to pay their people.

-The problem with this, outside of creating a nation of people digging bomb shelters in their backyards is that fear is a short-term game.
+The problem with this approach, outside of creating a nation of people digging bomb shelters in the backyard, is that fear is a short-term game.
 Fear may be the easiest emotion to tap into but it is only a short-term motivator.
-It’s a motivation based on instinctual reaction and survival not on choice.
+It’s motivation based on an instinctual reaction—survival not on choice.

-People learn and adapt and evolve.
-It’s the same reason why the effectiveness of email marketing continues to decrease and why interruptive marketing tactics like animated banner ads and pop-ups rarely convert.
+People learn and adapt.
+It’s the same reason why interruptive marketing tactics like animated banner ads and pop-ups lose effectiveness over time.